 Length: 53 - 60 mm

-For Gomphaeschna furcillata the favored habitats are shallow bodies of water in swamps and sphagnum bogs.
+The favored habitats of Gomphaeschna furcillata are shallow bodies of water in swamps and sphagnum bogs.
 Feeding often takes places in drier areas including forest margins.
 Look for these dragonflies early in spring.

 Photo data: 13 April 2006.
 Noxubee National Wildlife Refuge, Noxubee, Mississippi.